 Facilitating Academic Accommodations

-Right after that: Log on to Accommodate to enter the dates of any tests for which you'll need a proctor.
-(We will show you how to do this.)
-Return each signed form to Disability Services within 3 days of your meeting (and no more than 5 days before any needed test proctoring) to ensure that your academic accommodations and any test proctoring requirements are implemented for the semester.
-Please note, we will not finalize your test proctoring without your professors' signatures on the forms.
+Return each signed Blue Form to Disability Services within 3 days of your meeting (and no less than 5 days before any needed test proctoring) to ensure that your academic accommodations and any test proctoring requirements are implemented for the semester.
+Please note, ODS will not finalize your test proctoring without your professors' signatures on the forms.
 Questions about proctoring should be sent to firstname.lastname@example.org.

 Be sure to learn about all the resources that are available to you, such as Writing Tutoring, Peer Tutors, Peer Advisors, Class Deans, and Learning Skills Workshops, and take advantage of them.
-Don't be afraid to ask questions, seek help, take initiative, and self-advocate!Disability Services is located on the first floor of Biddle House
+Don't be afraid to ask questions, seek help, take initiative, and self-advocate!ODS is located in Dana Hall, Suite 106

 Phone (717) 245-1734